egel/egel.github.io/README.md

 # blog-jekyll
-Blog in Jekyll without template generation
+Blog in Jekyll that works without template generation with user's default GitHub page.

 ## install